Joan C. Gratz

 Joan Carol Gratz (born 1941) is an American artist, animator, and filmmaker who specializes in clay painting.
 Gratz is best known for her 1992 Oscar-winning animated short film Mona Lisa Descending a Staircase.

 Early life

 In 1941, Gratz was born in Burbank, California.
-Gratz's father was an electrical engineer her mother was an English teacher.
+Gratz's father was an electrical engineer and her mother was an English teacher.
 From a young age she had an interest in art.